maurodch/mbqd-website/content/teaching/2021-Intro-QS-and-T/index.md

 ---
 title: 'Introduction to quantum science and technology'
 subtitle: 'Winter semester 2021/2022'
-summary: "This lecture gives an introduction to quantum computing, sensing, and communication, with a focus on basic mathematical and physical concepts unerpinning these emerging quantum technologies."
+summary: "This lecture gives an introduction to quantum computing, sensing, and communication, with a focus on basic mathematical and physical concepts underpinning these emerging quantum technologies."
 authors:
 - gaerttner